-Samples arrive at the CAL/HAL with a field form which contains all the sample and site information for that deployment.
-A unique barcode identification number is obtained from the LIMS and is placed on the sample bottle (sample bag for AMoN) at log in on the business day it is received.
-For NTN, the same unique ID is applied to both the 1-liter sample bottle, and the associated 60 mL analytical and 60 mL archive bottles.
+Samples arrive at the lab with a field form which contains all the sample and site information for that deployment.
+A unique barcode identification number is obtained from the LIMS and is placed on the sample bottle (sample bag for AMoN and MLN) at log in on the business day it is received.
+For NTN, the same unique ID is applied to both the 1-liter sample bottle, and the associated 60 mL analytical and 60 mL archive bottles (if applicable such as forever sites).
 AMoN sample bags (with glass jar inside) receive an "N" number which groups the samplers from a site together if there are duplicates or travel blanks.
 Then each sample gets a unique sample ID number which is placed on the bag, and then a label sticker matching that ID is printed and placed on the extraction tube(s) when each sampler is extracted.
 The barcode labels are traceable to the field forms and the LIMS.
 Chain of custody is maintained electronically in LIMS, with a record of receipt date, analysis date and link to the scanned field forms.
-Samples must be shuttled from HM to AG, and documentation of this process is kept here: O:\Teams\NADP\NADP Lab\AG Drive Sample Check In.
-Refer to NADP SOP 100 for sample log-in and COC processes.
+Samples must be shuttled from HM to AG, and documentation of this process is kept here: